 Cost and availability

-The Jibbon is available on Kickstarter for about $27.
+The Jibbon is available for $55 AUD.
 That’s a solid price considering that similar devices cost more.
 I’d love to see Jibbon offer alternative materials, especially for those that don’t like leather.
 However, this is their first keychain organizer, so I’m sure we’ll see the product line grow.

 It was generous of them to send me one to test out.
 I honestly feel like it’s well-designed and worth your consideration and money, especially if you want to keep your keys organized.

 Next on the list is my Bellroy Card Pocket Wallet.
 I won’t go into too many details since I did a separate review on it.
 It’s one of my favorite wallets for carrying a lot of credit cards, which is perfect for points and miles collectors.
 Since I usually carry five or more cards in my wallet, and often swap cards as bonus categories change, it makes sense to use a wallet that doesn’t have pockets that stretch.